ZhihaoTang615/campus-lost-and-found-platform/docs/iterations/week-6-practical-reflection.md

 The team monitors Iteration 2 work using GitHub Issues and the GitHub Project Board.

-The board uses the following status labels:
+The board uses the following status columns:

 | Status | Meaning |
 |---|---|